s2t2/Daily-Debrief-notification-service/README.md

 #### Heroku Command Line

-If you have not used Heroku before go to https://devcenter.heroku.com/articles/heroku-cli#download-and-install to install comand line functionality
+If you have not used Heroku before go to https://devcenter.heroku.com/articles/heroku-cli#download-and-install to install command line functionality

 You can test if it is working by issuing these commands from the command line
 ```